CS5008-Khoury/Homework-Debugging-C/instructions/README.md

 Make sure to commit between each change!
 For example, you fix spaces, you do a git commit -m'fixed spaces in strings'.
 Then you fix the return statement, you do a `git commit -m'fixed return statement in (func name)'`.
 Then you fix the logic, you do a `git commit -m'fixed logic in (location)'`.

-## Report.md
+### Report.md
-You will notice there are questions in your [readme.md](../README.md) file.
+You will notice there are questions in your [readme.md](../README.md) and [Report.md](../Report.md) file.
 You will want to answer these questions.
-For this course, we will be doing a lot with README.md files, so it is important to get used to them.
+For this course, we will be doing a lot with Markdown files, so it is important to get used to them.
 You may even want to review the [Markdown Guide](https://guides.github.com/features/mastering-markdown/) to get a better understanding of how to format your readme.md file.

-Every assignment will have questions in your README.md, so make sure you review them!
+Every assignment will have to fill out both a README.md and Report.md, so make sure you review them!

+> [!IMPORTANT]
+> A common mistake in markdown files is not viewing how they render on the website.
+Always go to github and review
+> how the markdown files really look.
+Graders go to github to review the code even though you submit on gradescope,
+> as it will properly render latex math (which is required for a lot of reports).

 ## 📝 Grading Rubric